Tokyo subway sarin attack: Emergency services

 At the Tokyo Metropolitan Police Department (TMPD), the Operations Center of the Criminal Investigation Bureau received the first report at 8:10 a.m.: "There appears to be an explosion in the subway yard."
 Because of this initial misinformation, more than 30 police officers, including police captains attempting to take command, inadvertently entered the crime scene and were harmed by the sarin gas.

-Forensic Science Laboratory had been gathering information on sarin based on lessons learned from the Matsumoto sarin attack, and by 10:30 a.m., they had discovered that the causative agent was sarin.
-In the hospitals, however, treatment was initiated even earlier than the laboratory report came in, assuming nerve agents.
+The Forensic Science Laboratory had been gathering information on sarin based on lessons learned from the Matsumoto sarin attack, and by 10:30 a.m., they had discovered that the causative agent was sarin.
+In the hospitals, treatment was initiated even earlier than the laboratory report came in, assuming nerve agents.

-Dr. Nobuo Yanagisawa, the Director of Shinshu University Hospital and experienced with treating sarin poisoning after the Matsumoto attack, decided to share information with hospitals in Tokyo that were accepting victims.
+Dr. Nobuo Yanagisawa, the Director of Shinshu University Hospital and experienced with treating sarin poisoning after the Matsumoto attack, shared information with hospitals in Tokyo that were accepting victims.
 St. Luke's International Hospital, the hospital that had received the largest number of victims, had already begun treatment with the assumption of nerve agents, and after receiving a call from Dr. Yanagisawa at 10:15 a.m., they thought it was more likely to be sarin.
 After completing the call with St. Luke's Hospital, Dr. Yanagisawa faxed his report on the Matsumoto attack to major hospitals in Tokyo.

-A medical team from the Self-Defense Forces Central Hospital that had been dispatched to the Tokyo Metropolitan Police Hospital was also to move to St. Luke's Hospital, arriving at 10:30 a.m.
-Dr. Hikaru Aoki, a physician being part of this team, had brought with him materials from a course he had taken the day before on "Medicine Against Chemical Weapons," just after taking it.
+A medical team from the Self-Defense Forces Central Hospital that had been dispatched to the Tokyo Metropolitan Police Hospital, arrived at St. Luke's Hospital at 10:30 a.m.
+Dr. Hikaru Aoki, a physician being part of this team, had brought with him materials from a course he had taken the day before on "Medicine Against Chemical Weapons,".
 This hospital was one of very few hospitals in Tokyo at that time to have the entire building wired and piped for conversion into a "field hospital" in the event of a major disaster.
-This proved to be a very fortunate coincidence as the hospital was able to take in most of the 600+ victims at Tsukiji Station, resulting in no fatalities at that station.
+This proved fortunate, as the hospital was able to take in most of the 600+ victims at Tsukiji Station, resulting in no fatalities at that station.

 As there was a severe shortage of antidotes in Tokyo, sarin antidote stored in rural hospitals as an antidote for herbicide/insecticide poisoning was delivered to nearby Shinkansen stations, where it was collected by the workers of Suzuken, a drug wholesaling company, on a train bound for Tokyo.
 An Osaka company that manufactured 2-PAM rushed emergency supplies to Tokyo unsolicited on hearing the news.